gitkraken/gitlens-docs/gitlens/gitlens-resellers.md

 1. Log into [app.gitkraken.com](https://app.gitkraken.com/)
 2. Select the customer’s organization listed in the left sidebar
 3. Navigate to the "Subscriptions" tab
-4. Under Subscription Details, increase total quantiy of users to reflect the total user count including the additional licenses you are purchasing for the customer
+4. Under Subscription Details, increase total quantity of users to reflect the total user count including the additional licenses you are purchasing for the customer
 5. The Billing Summary will populate the cost of add additional users to the customer account.
 Please utilize this to provide the customer an official quote for adding users
 6. Update your billing details if needed and select “Complete Purchase.”
 The customer will have immediate access to the additional licenses